 Amazing architecture everywhere.
 You will want to remember it.

-We did a great tour of Testaccio with Eating Italy.
+We did a great food tour of Testaccio with Eating Italy.
+A great introduction to food in Rome for your first visit.

 Aperitivo is that time of night, around 6-9pm, where you stop and have a drink and snack.
-Some bars include the snacks with your first drink, so it can cost-effective if you don’t need dinner after.
+Some bars include the snacks with your first drink.

 Italian food is absolutely delicious.
-There are some great restaurants in Rome, but it screams tourist if you have dinner before 8pm, or better yet wait til 9pm.
+There are some great restaurants in Rome, but it screams tourist if you have dinner before 8 pm, or better yet wait till 9 pm.

-I’m not a huge coffee drinker but in Rome I probably had an espresso every day, and I enjoyed them all!
+I’m not a huge coffee drinker but in Rome, I have an espresso every day, and I enjoy them all!
 It’s such a great experience standing at the bar to have your espresso.
+Find our favourite coffee in Rome here.

 Similar to a croissant but denser and can come filled with creme or chocolate.
-Yum!
+A perfect way to start the day!

-I love visiting supermarkets when traveling.
+I love visiting supermarkets when travelling.
 It gives me that local feel and it’s the time I start imagining what it would be like to live somewhere.
 Supermarkets in Rome are stocked with amazing meats, cheeses, bread and desserts.
+When we spent a month in Rome, we spent lots of time exploring the supermarkets whilst we were staying in our Airbnb.

 We tried some beautiful wines in Rome and throughout Italy, and I just enjoy tasting the differences.